Abadrausar/Rubble-/other/Rubble Readme.txt

 Configure:
 ==============================================

-Rubble allows you to change its directory settings via command line options or a config file.
+Rubble allows you to change its settings via command line options or a config file.
 To see these options and their defaults run "rubble -h".

+ALL command line options may also be specified in the config file.

-Rubble tries to read the file "./rubble.ini", if this does not fail Rubble will load directory setting from here before processing command line options (command line options always take precedence).
+Rubble tries to read the file "./rubble.ini", if this does not fail Rubble will load settings from here before processing command line options (command line options always take precedence).
-Example "rubble.ini" (using the defaults):
+Example "rubble.ini" (using some of the defaults):
 	[path]
 	dfdir = ..
 	outputdir = ../raw/objects